brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 2/Ephesians 2 2 bht.md

 2. "He intimates that the death which he had mentioned rages in the nature of man, and is a universal disease.
 He does not mean that course of the world which God has ordained, nor the elements, such as the heaven, and earth, and air — but the depravity with which we are all infected; so that sin is not peculiar to a few, but pervades the whole world."
 3. "Our condition, therefore, though many treat it with ridicule, or, at least, with little disapprobation, may well excite our horror.
 Where is now the free-will, the guidance of reason, the moral virtue, about which Papists babble so much?"

+### Philip Schaff:
+1. "‘In this sleep of death there is a strange somnambulism’ (Eadie)."
+2. "The two terms are not synonymous.
+The implied contrast is with a future new world."
+3. "The leading explanations are: (1.)
+The physical atmosphere, as the abode of evil spirits...
+(2.)
+Paul uses the common language of the time, without teaching anything in regard to demonology...
+(3.)
+The language is figurative; referring to an ideal atmosphere corresponding to the character of the world of sin and Satan...
+(4.)
+Some combine the literal and figurative meanings; but this view is as difficult to state as it is to defend."

 ### Archibald T. Robertson:
 1. "Curious combinations of αιων (a period of time), κοσμος (the world in that period)."
 2. "Satan is here pictured as ruler of the demons and other agencies of evil."